-Leaders Are the Very Few People at the Top
+Leaders Are Only at the Top

-Leaders Are Designated from Birth or by Title
+Leaders Are Designated From Birth or by Title

 Great Leaders Work Alone

 Effective leaders of today are skillful at evoking leadership in others.
 In today’s inclusive work environments, coaching is considered a core competency of great leadership.

-Leaders Are Supposed to Have All the Answers
+Leaders Have All of the Answers

 In the past, we tended to characterize leaders as heroic, bright problem solvers who provide solutions to difficult problems in an instant.
-This is the antithesis of collaboration and inclusion and produces solutions that are often shallow or one-dimensional.
+It is the antithesis of collaboration and inclusion, producing solutions that are often shallow or one-dimensional.

 Leadership Is About Results, Not People

-As the pace of modern day life has quickened, we have become increasingly action-oriented and results driven.
-It seems expedient to just dispense with all the “soft” stuff and drive hard for outcomes.
+As the pace of life continues to quicken, businesses and employees have become increasingly action-oriented and results-driven.
+It seems more expedient to dispense with all the “soft” stuff and drive hard for outcomes.

-Everything in our natural world teaches us that these two energies of co- and active- weave together in every moment.
-Like the yin and the yang of ancient Chinese Taoist philosophy, co- and active- work together to generate connection, balance, and wholeness.
+Everything in our natural world teaches us that these two energies of co and active weave together in every moment.
+Like the yin and the yang of ancient Chinese Taoist philosophy, co and active work together to generate connection, balance, and wholeness.

 Leadership Is Static

 We tend to believe that once leadership has been assigned by role or title, things stay that way until the designated leader resigns, is fired, or dies.
-In reality, leadership is most effective, dynamic and alive when it changes rapidly throughout a system.
+In reality, leadership is more effective, dynamic and alive when it changes rapidly throughout a system.

-In Successful Leadership, Failure Is Not an Option
+Failure Is Not an Option